Welcome to the Outcast's Restaurant!: Characters

 A level 84 swordswoman who is known as the "Crimson Swiftsword" due to her agile fighting style and red armor.
 The vice-captain of Silver Wing, she wears very revealing bikini armor due to her immense pride in her body, which has the added effect of seducing nobles.
 Was the one who recruited Dennis, and remained his sole friend while he was in the Battalion.
 Their closeness made others think they were dating when they were not.
 Continues to support Dennis after his exile.

 Media

 Light novels

 Written by Yūki Kimikawa, Welcome to the Outcast's Restaurant! was serialized on the user-generated novel publishing website Shōsetsuka ni Narō from October 22, 2018, to September 5, 2020.
 It was later acquired by Overlap who began releasing it with illustrations by Gaou under their Overlap Novels light novel imprint on June 25, 2019.
 Three volumes have been released as of June 25, 2020.
 The series was licensed in English by Tentai Books, which released two volumes before the publisher shut down in 2024.
-In July 2025, it was announced illustrator Gaou had been replaced due to admitting to having a sexual relationship with a minor.
+In July 2025, it was announced illustrator Gaou had been replaced due to him admitting to having a sexual relationship with a minor.
+A new edition of all three volumes, with illustrations by Tsumumi, was released by Overlap on July 20, 2026.